alexpaul/Queue/README.md

 ## More optimized `dequeue()`

-`dequeue` in our earlier implementation of the `Queue` data structure has a runtime of `O(n)` as each removal requires us to shift all the remaining elements in memory, see Swift documentation for [`removeFirst()`](https://developer.apple.com/documentation/swift/array/2884646-removefirst).
+`dequeue` in our earlier implementation of the `Queue` data structure has a runtime of `O(n)` as each removal requires us to shift all the remaining elements in memory, see Swift documentation for [`removeFirst()`](https://developer.apple.com/documentation/swift/array/2884646-removefirst) runtime complexity.
 Since Swift does not handle this optimization for us we need to implement a more optimal approach the will decrease the runtime to `O(1)`.

 ```swift
 struct Queue<T> {